 Outbound or traditional marketing involves pushing services and products on customers.
-With outbound marketing, comapnies would typically look to:
+With outbound marketing, companies would typically look to:

 Outbound marketing fell out of contention because of a shift in consumer behavior.
-With the Internet, consumers now have control over what and how they receive their information.
+Consumers now control what and how they receive their information with the Internet.
 As a result, typical outbound media tactics (i.e., print, banner advertising, cold calls, radio advertisements, etc.) are less effective.

 Inbound isn't just a fad.
 It's the new proven and more efficient way to grow your MSP with leads costing 61% less than outbound marketing leads.
 According to the Return on Investment from Inbound Marketing through Implementing HubSpot Software prepared by a student at the Massachusetts Institute of Technology (MIT), inbound results in more: